 - Fourth son Albert Brown Rankin.

 The history of Kalamazoo County fleshes out Dr. John M. Rankin’s life a bit and provides information confirming that he was a son of James Huston and Margaret McCurdy Rankin.
-Here is what it says, with my comments in italics.
+Here is what it says.
+My comments are in italics.

 - John married three times.
 First, to Harriet Sharp in 1858.
 She died in 1871.
 John and Harriet had three sons: Edmund (or Edmond), Charles, and James Rankin.
-Second, he married Miss Susan Rankin in 1873 (Rankin family connection, if any, unknown).
+Second, he married Miss Susan Rankin in 1873 (Rankin family connection unknown).
 He and Susan had one son, John M. Rankin.
 She died in 1879.
 In 1881, he married his third wife, Martha A. McClelland.

 - He graduated from Rush Medical College in Chicago in 1863.

 - He was a Presbyterian.
-We would have been surprised if he were anything but.
+We would have been surprised if he were anything else.

-Let’s turn now to the identity of Dr. John’s grandparents, i.e., James Huston Rankin’s parents.
+Let’s turn now to the identity of Kalamazoo Dr. John’s grandparents, i.e., the parents of James Huston Rankin.

 On those facts, the safest bet in genealogy is that James Huston Rankin was from the line of Adam Rankin who died in 1747 in Lancaster County and his wife Mary Steele Alexander.
-Adam and Mary had two sons – James and William– who lived in a part of Cumberland County that became Franklin County in 1784.
-Virtually all of the late 18th and early 19th century Rankins in Franklin County descend from James or William.
+Adam and Mary had two sons – James and William – who lived in a part of Cumberland County that became Franklin County in 1784.
+Most of the late 18th and early 19th century Rankins in Franklin County descend from James or William.

 Here’s the evidentiary trail.
-There is one obvious weak link.
+There is an obvious weak link.

 First, Adam and Mary’s son James Sr. named a son James Jr. in his 1788 Franklin Co. will.
-James Jr. inherited the land where he was living, so James Jr. was a grown man and probably married by 1788.
-James Huston Rankin was born about 1794 – the right age to have been a son of James Jr..
-The tract James Jr. inherited was adjacent to a James Huston.
-Based on the process of elimination among the Franklin County Rankins, I suspected James Jr. was the father of James Huston.
-I set about tracking James Jr.
+James Jr. inherited the land where he was already living, so James Jr. was a grown man by 1788.
+James Huston Rankin was born about 1794, so he was the right age to have been a son of James Jr. The tract James Jr. inherited was adjacent to a James Huston.
+On the theory that James Jr. may have been the father of James Huston Rankin, I set about tracking James Jr.

 James Jr. appeared consistently in the census for Montgomery Township, Franklin County every decade from 1790 through 1820.
 Taken together, the census entries suggest six possible children.
-Both the 1800 and 1810 census listings have a male the right age to be James Huston Rankin.
+Both the 1800 and 1810 censuses have a male the right age to be James Huston Rankin, born in 1794.

 I cannot find James Jr. in the 1820 census, although an 1821 conveyance recites that he was still living in Montgomery Township.
-After 1821, James Jr. disappeared from the Franklin records.
+After that deed, James Jr. disappeared from the Franklin records.
 He left no trace in Franklin probate records.
-That raises the possibility that he moved away.
+That strongly suggests he moved away.

-With that in mind, a man who may be James Jr. surfaced in 1830 in Clarion Township, Armstrong County.
-James and the elder female in his household were both enumerated in the 60 < 70 age bracket, born during 1760-1770 – the right generation to be James Jr., who was an adult living on his own tract in 1788 if he were born in the early part of that period.
-In that same census, James Huston Rankin was still living in Franklin County, enumerated in Metal Township immediately adjacent the entry for Mary McCurdy, likely his mother-in-law.
+A man who may be James Jr. surfaced in 1830 in Clarion Township, Armstrong County.
+James and the elder female in his household were both enumerated in the 60 < 70 age bracket, born during 1760-1770 – the right generation to be James Jr., who was an adult living on his own tract in 1788 if he had been born in the early part of that period.
+In that same census, James H. Rankin was still living in Franklin County, enumerated in Metal Township immediately adjacent the entry for Mary McCurdy, his probable mother-in-law.

-There is one obvious leap of faith required in my reconstruction of this family.
+Now for the obvious leap of faith.
 Namely, one must conclude that James Rankin, father of James Huston Rankin, was the same man as James Jr., son of James Sr. who died in 1795 in Franklin.
-With that in mind, James Huston Rankin’s ancestry must be qualified as unproved … despite my gut hunch that it is correct.
+In light of the leap of faith, James Huston Rankin’s ancestry is not conclusively proved, although … it’s good enough for me.

-Here is my view of Dr. John McGinley Rankin’s line in outline descendant chart format.
+Here is my view of Dr. John M. Rankin’s line in outline descendant chart format:

 1 Adam Rankin d.
 1747, Lancaster Co., PA, and wife Mary Steele Alexander.

-3 James Rankin Jr., b. abt 1760, Cumberland Co., PA, d. before 1850, Clarion Township, Armstrong or Clarion Co., PA.
+3 James Rankin Jr., b. abt 1760, Cumberland Co., PA, d. before 1850, Clarion Township, Armstrong Co., PA.
 Wife Mary MNU.
-It is unproved that this James Rankin of Clarion Township is the same man as James Jr., son of James Sr.
+It is unproved that James Rankin of Clarion Township is the same man as James Jr., son of James Sr. of Cumberland/Franklin.

 4 James Huston Rankin, b.
 1794, Montgomery Township, Franklin Co., PA, d.
 1872, Clarion Township, Clarion Co., PA.
 Wife Margaret McCurdy.